GraphChat

 • Default: The last five messages are included automatically.

-• Customizable: In the model configuration, you can adjust the number of previous exchanges or manually exclude specific ones.
+• Customizable: In the agent configuration, you can adjust the number of previous exchanges or manually exclude specific ones.

 Coming soon: You’ll be able to manually select or deselect specific previous exchanges directly from the conversation view for even more customization.